 - Pastures, forage crops.

 - Damages crops from areas in Cape York to Lockyer Valley in Queensland.

 - Insectivorous birds and mammals, predator insects, parasites and diseases.

 - Readily controlled with insecticides if treated at right time.

-- Different chemicals are used to control each locust species.
+- Different insecticides can be used to control each locust species.

 - Only insecticides registered or approved for use to control the yellow-winged locust by the Australian Pesticides and Veterinary Medicines Authority can be used in Queensland's cropping or livestock producing areas.

 - Control of yellow-winged locust is landholder's responsibility.

 - Biosecurity Queensland is responsible for recommending and coordinating control strategies in Queensland.
-The Australian Plague Locust Commission implements control measures when locusts reach sufficient numbers to present a threat to two or more states
+The Australian Plague Locust Commission implements control measures when locusts reach sufficient numbers to present a threat to 2 or more states.

-- Appropriate application methods for chemicals to control yellow-winged locust vary with locusts’ life stage and behaviour.
+- Appropriate application methods for the insecticides used to control yellow-winged locust vary with the locusts' life stage and behaviour.